Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 The odds ratios for Python and Sql are less than 1, suggesting a negative relationship (lower odds of placement).

 Crucially, since all the coefficients are not statistically significant, these relationships cannot be reliably distinguished from zero effect in the population.

+## ✅ Recommendations

+For Students:

+Prioritize Machine Learning, Tableau, and Excel to maximize placement chances.

+Maintain Python and SQL as foundations but complement them with applied skills.

+For Instructors / Program Leads:

+Emphasize balanced skill development across technical and business-oriented tools.

+Integrate projects that combine ML with visualization and reporting tools.

+For Placement Cells / Career Services:

+Design workshops focused on ML model application and dashboarding tools (Tableau/Excel).

+Support mock interviews where students articulate applied skills, not just coding ability.